Thinklab-SJTU/GENN-Astar/README.md

 1. We follow the testing protocol by existing GED learning papers that all pairs of graphs are compared.
 If there are N graphs in the test dataset, N(N-1) NP-hard GED problems need to be solved.
     * Set a beam search width for A* so that it will predict a result more efficiently (at the cost of decreased accuracy);
     * Sample a subset of pairs of graphs during evaluation (and please note that the result is no longer a fair comparison with existing GED learning papers);
 2. Since GENN-A* purely runs on CPU, the CPU speed is very important.
-Our experiments are run on i7-9700K CPU @ 3.60GHz, but I know many deep learning servers are equipped with Xeon CPUs @ 2.xGHz.
+Our experiments are run on i7-9700K CPU @ 3.60GHz, but I know many deep learning servers are equipped with Xeon CPUs @ 2.xGHz that can make the algorithm slower.
     * You may try running our code on faster CPUs (say, on your gaming computer whose CPU is usually faster).
 3. The nature of A* algorithm is doing exaustive tree search on all possible mathcings to find the optimal.
-    * If you care more about faster and better feasible solutions, you may see our PPO-BiHyb ([[paper]](https://arxiv.org/abs/2106.04927), [[code]](https://github.com/Thinklab-SJTU/ppo-bihyb#graph-edit-distance-ged))
+    * If you care more about faster feasible solutions, you may see our PPO-BiHyb ([[paper]](https://arxiv.org/abs/2106.04927), [[code]](https://github.com/Thinklab-SJTU/ppo-bihyb#graph-edit-distance-ged))

 ## Some Remarks on Using GENN-A* on Your Own Dataset
 We provide some remarks on applying GENN-A* to your own dataset.